Choosing an early childhood education service

-What about the educators or parents working there?
+What about the educators or parents and/or carers working there?

 For your child to get the most out of their ECE experience they need to be with people who can accept them as individuals and guide and support their learning at a level that's right for them.
 The way of supporting learning, the number of educators and their qualifications will be different depending on what service you choose.
 Find out what the licence says about how many educators there'll be there to supervise the education and care of the children.

 By visiting the ECE service or Kōhanga Reo you can find out if the adults talk and listen to the children with respect, and encourage the children to work things out for themselves but with support if need be.
 Ask if parents, whānau or caregivers can take part in activities.
 Talk to them about a programme that has specific goals and plans to help your child learn.
 You may have an Individual Plan already in place if you're working with the Ministry's special education early intervention team.